Well-established and trusted global broker offering access to over 17,000 markets and over 90 FX pairs.

-In terms of service fees, there are relatively few items to track (and even then these are levied by banks and other parties): 2.3% transaction fee for VISA or Mastercard card deposits, $30 cheque clearing fees and telegraphic transfer (T.T.) fees.
+In terms of service fees, there are relatively few items to track (and even then these are levied by banks and other parties): 2.3% transaction fee for VISA or Mastercard card deposits.

-The only fee from IG’s side is the inactivity fee of $25 per month after 24 months of non-activity, if you maintain a balance in your trading account. (inactive accounts with no balances will be closed)
+The only fee from IG’s side is the inactivity fee of S$25 per month after 24 months of non-activity if you maintain a balance in your trading account. (inactive accounts with no balances will be closed)

 #3: Award-winning, user-friendly trading platforms

-While everyone claims their trading app or platform is the best, IG backs up this up with multiple industry awards.
+While everyone claims their trading app or platform is the best, IG backs this up with multiple industry awards.

-Earned between 2018 and 2020, IG counts at least five awards from entities like Investment Trends, gmb, FX.Markets and Influential Brands.
+Since 2018, IG has counted at least five awards from entities like Investment Trends, GBM, FX.Markets and Influential Brands.

 Users routinely praise IG’s trading app and platforms for being innovative, clear, user-friendly, easy to use, and fast.

 #4: Newbie-friendly environment

-CFDs and FX aren’t exactly newbie friendly, given the potential for accumulating a high amount of losses in a short period of time.
+CFDs aren’t exactly newbie friendly, given the potential for accumulating a high amount of losses in a short period of time.
 It is noteworthy then, that, IG tries its best to help inexperienced traders take to the water.

 For a start, there are zero fees for signing up, and no minimum account balance to maintain.
 Every account also comes with a complimentary demo account so you can get some practice under your belt before committing money to the real thing.

 There is also a wide range of research and education from both its in-house team and respected third-party analysts, allowing you to build your own skills, knowledge and theories as you go along.

-With its long-established history, competitive fees and spreads, and one of the largest selections of CFDs and FX trades in the world, IG is a retail trading platform giant offering unfettered market access, a high degree of trustworthiness and low trading costs to users.
+With its long-established history, competitive fees and spreads, and one of the largest selections of CFDs in the world, IG is a retail trading platform giant offering unfettered market access, a high degree of trustworthiness and low trading costs to users.

 There is a valuable convenience associated to a singular platform, for it takes away the hassle of jumping between multiple platforms to access the markets.

 What charges or fees should you look out for?